Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 Here’s why: when you love and accept yourself as you are, it reduces stress and anxiety, which can lead to chronic diseases over time.

-This is where self-love practises come into play: they help foster body acceptance and promote a healthy mindset that can add years to your life.
+This is where self-love practises come into play: they help foster body acceptance and promote a healthy that can add years to your life.

 But how exactly does a positive self-image contribute to longevity?
 There are several ways: